-Effect of Tree Diameter Figure 4(a) shows the effect of tree diameter on model compactness.
+Effect of Tree Diameter Figure 6(a) shows the effect of tree diameter on model compactness.
 There is a sharp decrease between a diameter of D = 2, corresponding to registering all images to the same base image, and D = 4, demonstrating that the spanning tree allows for more accurate registration.
 Note that a diameter value of D = 4 allows clusters of similar images to form (as seen in figure 1(c)).
-Beyond this diameter value there is a slow increase in error as the paths in the tree become longer, leading to accumulation of error when concatenating flows.
+Beyond this diameter value there is a slow increase in error as the paths in the tree become longer, leading to error accumulation when concatenating flows.

-Effect of Densification Method In order to demonstrate the effectiveness of the proposed mesh densification method presented in section 5, we compare it to a simple densification approach where at each iteration a vertex is added at the centre of the largest triangle and then the mesh is re-triangulated.
-An example of a model densified using the proposed method can be seen in in figure1(b).
+Effect of Densification Method In order to demonstrate the effectiveness of the proposed mesh densification method presented in §5, we compare it to a simple densification approach where at each iteration a vertex is added at the centre of the largest triangle and then the mesh is re-triangulated.
+An example of a model densified using the proposed method can be seen in in Figure 1(b).
 Note the increased mesh density in areas which exhibit significant deformation, such as regions around the eyes, as opposed to more rigid regions like the nose.
-As can be seen from figure 4(b) for both datasets the proposed method results in a more compact model with fewer mesh points.
+As can be seen from Figure 6(b) for both